MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/sharedpc-csp.md

 The supported operations are Add, Get, Replace, and Delete.

 <a href="" id="restrictlocalstorage"></a>**RestrictLocalStorage**
 Restricts the user from using local storage.
-This node is optional.

 The default value is Not Configured.
 Value type is bool.
 Supported operations are Add, Get, Replace, and Delete.
 Default in SharedPC provisioning package is False.

 <a href="" id="kioskmodeaumid"></a>**KioskModeAUMID**
 Specifies the AUMID of the app to use with assigned access.
-This node is optional.

 - Value type is string.
 - Supported operations are Add, Get, Replace, and Delete.

 <a href="" id="kioskmodeusertiledisplaytext"></a>**KioskModeUserTileDisplayText**
 Specifies the display text for the account shown on the sign-in screen that launches the app specified by KioskModeAUMID.
-This node is optional.

 Value type is string.
 Supported operations are Add, Get, Replace, and Delete.